ArtemGr/bounty/notes/my-net.md

 → ☐ Telegram: post to https://t.me/bounty_aga
 → ☐ bountysource: post bounty
 → ☐ Freelancer: post Project
+→ → ☐ unified interface to bids and conversations
+→ → ☐ option to start a bid chat with a question that wasn't answered in the bid
 → ☐ Fiverr: post Request
 → ☐ peopleperhour: post project
 → ☐ track communication, “passing the ball”
+→ ☐ send reminders and/or suggest a change of tactics when the ball is stuck
 → ☐ QI questions, tags, notes
 → ☐ close issue, stop projects, reclaim bounty